 Grants are often combined with debt capital as part of broader financing packages.
 Investment grants have been more commonly used in the early stages of renewable energy technologies and are still prevalent, particularly for newer and less proven technologies.
-However, for mature renewable energy technologies, investment grants are less common, as profitability is usually enhanced through mechanisms that improve project cash flows rather than directly contributing to initial investment costs.
-Nonetheless, both systems exist and can even be combined in certain cases.
+However, for mature renewable energy programmatic response could be vital for the rapid financing of climate projects in the aftermath of the war and seizing the window of opportunity presented by recovery stimuli.